wiseman-timelord/Qwen-Chatbot/README.md

 A high-quality local chat interface for Qwen GGUF models on Windows 10/11 (WSL not required), using Python 3.10-3.12.
 An optimal number of features for a ChatBot, as well as, dynamic buttons/panels on the interface and websearch and RAG and TTS and archiving of sessions, and all on local models, so no imposed, limitations or guidelines (model dependent).
 This tool provides a comparable interface to premium non-agentic AI services, where the configuration is intended to be intelligent, without over-complication.
 The program uses offline libraries (apart from websearch) instead of, online services or repeat download or registration.
 This program is a fork of  [Chat-Gradio-Gguf](https://github.com/wiseman-timelord/Chat-Gradio-Gguf), which tends to be extremely hard for AI to fix in my last attempt, hence I have focused the program towards Llama.cpp on Windows with GGUF, because this is optimal for Vulkan which runs on any GPU.
 Also to note Qwen-Windows-Gguf does NOT have the extra-blank-lines bug that plagued development of Chat-Gradio-Gguf, and because of development of Qwen-Windows-Gguf, I can now fix Chat-Gradio-Gguf.

 ### Media
-- Here I am testing the Qwen3.6-14B-FableVibes model, you can see the improved output formatting done with Devin-Windsurf, thanks guys/gals ad Devin...
+- Here I am testing the Qwen3.6-14B-FableVibes model, you can see the improved output formatting done with Devin-Windsurf, thanks guys/gals at Devin...
 ![Media_Missing](https://github.com/wiseman-timelord/Qwen-Windows-Gguf/blob/main/Media/Interactions_Page.jpg)

 ### Features